-What’s the difference between a direct deposit and a wire transfer
+What’s the difference between a direct deposit and a wire transfer?

 Direct deposits and wire transfers serve the same purpose.
 They get money from Point A to Point B. Both are forms of electronic money transfer that most banks and credit unions offer as a core service.
 The difference is that wire transfers typically cost money.
 The price varies between financial institutions, but you can expect to pay $15 to $50.

-Can direct deposits go into my savings?
+Can direct deposits go into my savings account?

 What are the alternatives to direct deposit?

 Another option is PayPal, an online payment platform with millions of users worldwide.
 It lets you buy, sell, and send money without disclosing your financial information.
 PayPal even enables you to access funds from a debit card or check.

-Western Union stands out as one of the most well-known financial services providers in the world.
+Western Union stands out as one of the world’s most well-known financial services providers.
 It opened in 1851 and moved more than $300 billion in 2018 alone.
 The company also operates in more than 200 countries and handles 130 currencies.
-Western Union has the same drawbacks as PayPal.
+It has the same drawbacks as PayPal.
 You have to pay for a service that many places offer for free.
-Western Union makes sense if you want more superior speed than regular direct deposits.
+Western Union makes sense if you want superior speed than regular direct deposits.

-Signing up for early direct deposit is a no-brainer.
-It’s a safe, convenient, and expedient way to get your paycheck with almost no downside.
+Signing up for an early direct deposit is a no-brainer.
+It’s a safe, convenient, and expedient way to get your paycheck earlier with almost no downside.

 The real question is: Which one of the banks that offer early direct deposit will you choose?

 You can’t go wrong with any of the options on our list if it’s a priority to get paid early with direct deposit.
 Each financial institution has unique products and services, so you can choose which meets your personal preferences the most.